fittingtransientswithdiscs/FitTeD/README.md

 Thanks for using FitTeD.

+The paper describing this package is here: https://ui.adsabs.harvard.edu/abs/2024arXiv240815048M/abstract Please cite if you make use of this code in your research.

 ### Setup ###

 To get this all up and running, you will need to run the following: